tobiaskortus/covid19-search/README.md

 - **Query level metadata analysis:**
    - Query the statistic of the geographical location of institutions involved in a set of given papers, defined by a previous ad-hoc search request.
 - **Document level metadata analysis:**
-  -  Analyze the publication statistics of a specified author (currently: number of paper published)
+  -  Analyze the publication statistics of a specified author (currently: number of papers published)
-  -  Analyze the publication statistics of a specified institution (currently: number of paper published)
+  -  Analyze the publication statistics of a specified institution (currently: number of papers published)

 ## Quick Start